sxnvte/sxPyShell/README.md

 - (OPTIONAL) if you want to you can move script to the bin folder to run it from your terminal

+# If you have config error:
+- copy sxPyShellConfig.ini file to /home/username/.config/sxPyShell folder and it should fix it

 # Contribution
 If you want to contribute to the project just create a pull request! then i will check it and if its good approve it!